 A mistake many Bible Students and JWs (and some others) often make is defining the trinity as "three gods in one person", or "three gods in one god," which causes trinitarians to herald an accusation of foul play, and from that they often give the impression that none of our arguments are valid.
 The proper definition, as given by them, is three persons in one God, or some prefer, God in three persons, not three gods in one person, or three gods in one God, or three beings in one God, etc.

-Nevertheless, trinitarians likewise make the mistake of assuming that everyone should accept their re-definitions of the word person and other unique terminiology that is used to accommodate their unique explanations as a factual truth, and often cry foul play when one who doesn't believe in the trinity would refer to Jesus and his Father in such a manner that does not recognize their definitions.
+Nevertheless, trinitarians likewise make the mistake of assuming that everyone should accept their re-definitions of the word person and other unique terminiology that is used to accommodate their unique explanations as a factual truth, and often cry invalid argument when one who doesn't believe in the trinity would refer to Jesus and his Father in such a manner that does not recognize their definitions.
 In other words, to one who doesn't believe in the trinitarian definitions, the end result of saying that the Father is God (Supreme Being), the Son is God (Supreme Being), and the Holy Spirit is God (Supreme Being), would be that there are three Supreme Beings -- three Gods.
-While we are not with the WTS, we notice that Doug Mason, in the introduction to his book, The Trinity Exposed, states: "The WTS portrays “God” in terms of power, superior authority, rulership, and activities.
-The Trinitarian defines “God” in terms of nature and essence."
+While we are not with the WTS, we notice that Doug Mason, in the introduction to his book, The Trinity Exposed, states: "The WTS portrays 'God' in terms of power, superior authority, rulership, and activities.
+The Trinitarian defines 'God' in terms of nature and essence."
+Actually, the Hebraic meaning of the words for "God" do basially refer to might, power, strength.
+When applied to Jehovah, they evidently take on the meaning of the Mighty One who is such innately, the only one who does not receive his might or power from any other source, hence Supreme Mighty One, or Supreme Being.

-Although from time to time some individual trinitarian may refer to the trinity as three gods in one god, this is not the way so-called "orthodox" indoctrinated trinitarians believe or reason on it, and they claim that when we present their Godhead in this manner, we are misrepresenting them.
-Indeed, when we present our view that Jesus is sent by Yahweh, anointed by Yahweh, exalted by Yahweh, etc., and therefore not Yahweh, they may claim we are misrepresenting their views (even though we present [b][i]our[/i][/b] view, not theirs), for they claim that Jesus is sent by Yahweh, as Yahweh represents the Father, but that Jesus is also Yahweh, as Jesus is also claimed to be represented in the alleged second person of the trinity.
-Of course, we cannot present our view of the matter without running into this; but trinitarians will often object and use this as excuse to discredit our arguments by claiming that we are misrepresenting the trinity.
+Although from time to time some individual trinitarians may refer to the trinity as "three gods in one god", this is not the accepted way so-called "orthodox" indoctrinated trinitarians believe or reason on it, and they claim that when we present their Godhead in this manner, we are misrepresenting them.
+Indeed, when we present our view that Jesus is sent by Jehovah, anointed by Jehovah, exalted by Jehovah, etc. (Isaiah 61:1,2; John 17:1,3; Ephesians 1:3,17-23), and therefore not Jehovah, they may claim we are misrepresenting their views (even though we present our view, not theirs), for they claim that Jesus is sent by Jehovah, as Jehovah represents the Father, but that Jesus is also Jehovah, as Jesus is also claimed to be represented in the alleged second person of Jehovah.
+Thus, they may claim that Isaiah 61:1 refers to one person of their alleged triune God as sending another person of their triune God.
+Of course, no scripture presents any such idea and that idea has to imagined and assumed beyond what is stated and then added to and read into what is stated.
+Nevertheless, we cannot present our view of the matter without running into this; but trinitarians will often object and use this as excuse to discredit our arguments by claiming that we are misrepresenting the trinity.

 We give below some definitions of terms, as given by trinitarian resources: